bennylope/bennylope.github.com/_posts/2014-08-27-quickbooks-ui.md

 necessary.
 There should be no extraneous verbiage.
 Color, size, and shape differences all matter.

-Here are some simple fixes to start.
+Here are some simple fixes to start:

 ![A simple fix](/images/quickbooks-invoice-simplefix.png)